vk46/MovieLens-Dataset/README.md

 # MovieLens 1M Dataset
 The tasks mentioned below revolves around movies data-set.
-The data-set contains 3 files, which are: Movies Data, Ratings Data and Users Data.
+The data-set contains 3 files, which are: Movies, Ratings and Users Data.

-We are required to write a code to get results for the following questions:
+Developer required to build code that perform below tasks as follows:
 -	Top ten most viewed movies with their movies Name (Ascending or Descending order)
 -	Top twenty rated movies (Condition: The movie should be rated/viewed by at least 40 users)
 -	Top twenty rated movies (which is calculated in the previous step) with no of views in the following age group :